Claude Code Ignores Your Audit Report

 Prevention

-• Reports for agents are numbered checklists with explicit acceptance criteria, not prose
+• Reports for agents are numbered checklist files with explicit acceptance criteria, not pasted prose.

-• Reference items by number (“execute item 7”), never “the part about X”
+• Create one Task per item and reference items by number (“execute Task 7”), never “the part about X.”

-• One item per session step; verify completion against acceptance criteria before moving on
+• One item per session step; verify the acceptance criteria before marking a task completed.

-• Diff progress against the original list at session end; status drift is the bug-detector
+• Diff the Task list against the original AUDIT.md at session end; status drift is the bug detector.

 Tags: #Troubleshooting #Claude Code #Debug #Audit report